Robot Synesthesia: A Sound and Emotion Guided AI Painter: Results

-We paint with audio inputs paired with FRIDA's existing modalities in Figure~\ref{fig:audio_and_other_modes}.
-Loss function weights are adjusted to allow the appearance of both modalities to become prominent.
-The results are abstract, but represent both modalities strongly.
+\textbf{Multimodal Guidance}: Paintings were generated with audio inputs paired with FRIDA's existing modalities in Fig.~\ref{fig:audio_and_other_modes}.
+Loss function weights were adjusted to allow the appearance of both modalities to become prominent.
+The results appear abstract, although both modalities are strongly present.